Cheap web hosting 1

 Bluehost

-Bluehost is cheap to start and a bit more expensive later.
-That’s the deal.
-If you’re okay with that, you’re going to be happy.
+Bluehost is cheap to start and a bit more expensive later, but it’s still a great deal.

-The first year costs $1.99 a month – $23.88 total.
+The initial three years will cost you $71.64 total, which comes down to just $1.99 a month.
 For that, you get a free domain, WordPress setup in one click, and tools to build your site without pulling your hair out.

 Still, Bluehost scored a 7.10 in our user survey…it’s reliable.
 It just costs more over time.